andorp/order-taking/README.md

 ### Server

-Install Idris2, its version can be found in the VERSIONS file.
+Install Idris2 which version must match the one marketd the [VERSIONS](https://github.com/andorp/order-taking/blob/main/VERSIONS) file.

 For dependencies install `nodejs`, `npm` and packages: